 - Employers want to get their doctors to examine you, they want access to your medical records.

-- Constantly tell you your not injured, your just lazy, just get over it, its all in your head, your letting the team down, your not loyal to the company
+- Constantly tell you you’re not injured, you’re just lazy, just get over it, it’s all in your head, you’re letting the team down, you’re not loyal to the company

-- Encourages co workers to bully you, say there’s nothing wrong with you, we are stuck with doing your work while your away, probably have a good time or rest.
+- Encourages co-workers to bully you, say there’s nothing wrong with you, we are stuck with doing your work while you are away, probably have a good time or rest.

-- Isolate you from others, indicate to you there is no future, no promotion, we don’t know why your still here.
+- Isolate you from others, indicate to you there is no future, no promotion, and we don’t know why you’re still here.

-The list is not exhaustive, but given the amount of calls and emails we receive, daily, weekly, its got some sameness about it, as to how some employers react to sick leave.
-There are allot of good employers out there who clearly go to exhaustive lengths, far exceeding any legal obligations.
-Our world at A Whole New Approach is the bad employers where its all about them, staff are numbers, its profits that matter.
-This is despite the evidence showing if you allow a workforce to be healthy, to recover, to get fit, who have EAP (Employee assistance programs) in place, productivity will increase.
+The list is not exhaustive, but given the number of calls and emails we receive, daily, and weekly, there is some consistency in how some employers react to sick leave.
+There are many successful employers out there who clearly adhere to extreme lengths, far exceeding legal obligations.
+At A Whole New Approach, we are devoted to bad employers who are all about themselves, their employees, and profits.
+Dismissals are common.
+This is despite evidence showing that if you allow a workforce to be healthy, recover, get fit, and have EAP (Employee assistance programs) in place, productivity will increase.

 Thankfully, programs to increase the wellbeing of workers have been found to provide significant returns.
 The Australian Government states that for every dollar invested in the health of workers, on average $5.81 for will be returned in savings.Eoghan Mackenna exercise physiologist and director of occupational health specialists, Logic Health,